belgif/review/Meetings/2020-04-24/minutes.md

 ## Actions
 - [ ] BOSA: send reminder about CBE / add documentation to proxy PoC
-- [ ] BOSA: check status at federal level on education proposal ...
+- [ ] BOSA: check status at federal level on education proposal
+- [ ] All: prepare new thematic WG on describing procedures and steps (re)using CPSV-AP, OSLO-steps etc ...